averykhoo/recipes/fuzzy/japanese-carrots.md

 # Japanese-style fried carrots

+Based off a recipe for "kinpara gobo" (fried burdock)

 1. Julienne a couple of carrots
 2. Fry in oil until cooked through
 3. Add a splash of soy sauce and mirin